Responsibility For Our People

 A culture of fairness extends throughout all aspects of our global employee relations.
 Clariant has joined the UN Global Compact and is fully committed to the “protect, respect and remedy” principles set forth in the framework.
 The ten principles include – besides others – full respect for regulations concerning freedom of association and collective bargaining.

 We respect or surpass local minimum wage regulations.
 And, depending on the competitive situation in each location, entry level wages are often above minimum wage levels.
 As a result, we are able to attract the strongest candidates and retain a loyal workforce.
 We also adhere to all local rules relating to the treatment of temporary and part-time employees.
 Approximately 50 percent of our employees are covered by collective bargaining agreements and we work closely with employee representatives and members of staff when operational changes arise.
 It goes without saying that Clariant rejects any form of child labor and strictly complies with local regulations concerning legal minimum age requirements for work permits.
 ILO convention numbers 138 and 182 are expressly acknowledged as the minimum standard here.
-Further details about Clariant’s workforce can be found in our sustainability report.
+Further details about Clariant’s workforce can be found in our annual Integrated Report.

 Managing Talents Individually

 At Clariant, we strive to provide our employees with the scope they need to realize their potential and forge successful careers.
 We also believe that motivating and training our employees is essential to the company’s success.
 We therefore offer, based on the principles of equal treatment and equal rights, extensive specialist and interdisciplinary training and enable work towards recognized qualifications.
 The Clariant Academy plays an important role in this regard.